jiriknesl/delayed_job/README.markdown

 Same thing for successful jobs.
 They're deleted by default and, to keep them, set `Delayed::Job.destroy_successful_jobs = false`.
 They will be marked with finished_at.
 This is useful for gathering statistics like how long jobs took between entering the queue (created_at) and being finished (finished_at).

-You have a couble of named scopes for searching unfinished/finsihed jobs, very useful when destroy_successful_jobs is false `Delayed::Job.unfinished` and `Delayed::Job.finsihed`.
+You have several named scopes for searching unfinished/finsihed/failed jobs, very useful when destroy_successful_jobs is false `Delayed::Job.unfinished`, `Delayed::Job.finsihed`, `Delayed::Job.failed`.

 Here is an example of changing job parameters in Rails: